zupzup/blog/hapi-api-docs/post.md

  These errors are automatically generated based on the `joi` schema and can be customized using the whole power of `joi`, which is considerable.

  Another thing we can do is response validation.
 So we can specify, for each status code, how our response should look like.
 In the following example, we define a basic error object and extend it for our validation error.
-These are the schemas we will use for our error responses:
+Then, we define how the responses for the different possible status codes should look like:

 ```javascript
 const success = joi.object({